Saturday, June 30, 2012

 Feels the cruel slippage himself no doubt.

-(In Sydney after the war a well-known street-scribe had left his Eternity markings on the pavements in a characteristic cursive script, eventually attaining a little local fame for his reminder.
-Here in Singapore a young artist has recently divided public opinion with her witty street stickers employing a gentle irony in rather amusing S'inglish.)
+NB.
+In Sydney after the war a well-known street-scribe had left his Eternity markings on the pavements in a characteristic cursive, eventually attaining some local fame for his reminder.
+Here in Singapore a young artist has recently divided public opinion with her witty street stickers, employing a gentle irony in rather amusing S'inglish.

 No comments: